What is Market Capitalization?

 🤔 Understanding market capitalization

-Market capitalization (aka “market cap”) shows the dollar value of a company’s outstanding shares.
-To get this number, multiply the company’s total number of shares by the price of each share.
-As the price of the stock or the number of shares outstanding changes, so will its market cap.
+Market capitalization shows the dollar value of a company’s outstanding shares.
+To get this number, you multiply the company’s total number of shares by the price of each share.
+As the price of the stock changes (or the number of shares outstanding changes), so will the company’s market cap.
 Companies can be sorted into three market cap categories: “small cap” ( $300M–$2B), “mid cap” ($2B–$10B), and “large cap” ($10B+).
-In general, smaller companies are more risky than larger ones — But in some cases, they can also have a much higher growth potential.

 Apple became the first company in history to reach a $1 trillion market cap on August 2, 2018.
 Doing the math: Its nearly 5 billion shares * the $207.05 share price it hit that day = $1 trillion.
-Amazon and Microsoft are other companies that have also joined the market cap “four comma club.”
+Since then, Amazon and Microsoft have also joined the “four comma club.”

-You only need two numbers to calculate a company’s market cap: the total number of outstanding shares of a company — including those held by officers and insiders, as well as people like us who own shares — multiplied by the real-time price of that stock.
-Because the share price of private companies isn’t publicly known, market cap typically refers to publicly traded stocks.
+You only need two numbers to calculate a company’s market cap: the total number of outstanding shares of a company — including those held by officers and insiders, as well as people like us who own shares — and the real-time price of that stock.
+Because the share price of private companies isn’t publicly known, market cap is typically used in reference to publicly traded stocks.
 The simplicity of the market cap formula makes it a convenient way to quickly judge the size of different companies.
-But there are also more nuanced ways to value a company or estimate the price tag of the whole shebang.
+But there are also more nuanced ways to value a company.

 Here are the three main categories of market cap to keep in mind (as of Jun 6, 2019):